aleshaleksey/fansys23/skills.md

   - Violent (eg ship in a storm) or extreme movement (eg earthquake or collapse): +5 or +10.
   - Slope (30-45 deg), Steep slope (45+): +2 or +5.
 - Entertaining others with a feats of acrobatics or gymnastics (see "Difficulties and recommended thresholds").
 This generally represents at least one minute of performance.
+- Failure of an acrobatics roll by 5 or more may result in falling.
+Failure by a lesser margin generally results in lack of progress.
+- **Take care**: Yes.
+- **Try again**: Yes, although the potential of falling often makes it meaningless.

 __DEX: Fly__